Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 #### Access the MySQL database in a container

+6\)
-5\) Here is the command to access the MySQL database in a container (see more in exercise 1):
+Here is the command to access the MySQL database in a container (see more in exercise 1):

 ```docker
 docker exec -it mysqldb bash
 ```

 That's it.
-Once the MySQL image is deployed in a docker container.
-Next, we will deploy the Spring boot application in a docker container.
+Next, we will run the Spring boot application in a docker container.

-### Spring Boot Application in a Docker Container
+### Spring Boot Application in a docker Container in the network

 I assume that you have downloaded the Spring boot project from the GitHub repository and set up the project in your IDE.

+7\)
-6\) Next, use the following command to maven build this project:
+Use the following command to maven build the project:

 ```maven
 mvn clean package
 ```
-Once maven builds success, go target folder and you will be able to see the springboot-services-0.0.1-SNAPSHOT.jar file generated under the target folder.
+Once maven builds with success, go to the target folder and see the generated fil: springboot-services-0.0.1-SNAPSHOT.jar.

 #### Create Dockerfile to Build the docker image
 Docker builds images automatically by reading the instructions from a Dockerfile.
 The Dockerfile is a text file that contains all commands, in order, needed to build a given image.

+8\)
-Let's go to the project root directory and create a file named Dockerfile and the following content to it:
+Go to the project root directory and create a file named Dockerfile with the following content:

 ```docker